nickyliux/nl_rigging_tools/README.md

 ### What ?
 It is another open-source modular auto-rigger written for Autodesk Maya in Python.

 There are a few great auto-rigger tools available freely online.
 As a rigger I'm interested in building my own.
 I have scripted a few autorigs in Maya with MEL and in 3dsMax with maxscript.
-I have a few applications written for shotgun in Python but I've been longing for applying it in rig building.
+I have a few applications written for shotgun in Python but I've been longing for applying it in rig creation.

 One cool thing I learn throughout the development is the use of custom framework.
 Thanks to the Udemy course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, my code is more concise, faster to read, and independent on PyMEL.